KabukiStarship/KabukiPressCookbook/01-overview.md

 KT at it's core is the reference implementation of ASCII Script.
 KT then builds on premium open-source C and C++ SDKs, and wraps them with ASCII Script.
 If a better underlying implementation is found and the community agrees to upgrade, then in that module will be replaced with a better wheel; the goal being to minimize the number of wheels being invented and maximize revenue from selling tires and hubcaps for a minimum cost.

-### 1.8.a] Kabuki Toolkit Modules
+### [1.8.a] Kabuki Toolkit Modules

-#### Chinese Room Abstract Stack Machine
+#### SCRIPT Script

-The Chinese Room Abstract Stack Machine (Crabs) is a lightweight Embedded-C++ application framework for creating virtual machines.
+SCRIPT Script (Script2) The Chinese Room Abstract Stack Machine (Crabs) is a lightweight Embedded-C++ application framework for creating virtual machines.
 Crabs is highly configurable and uses statically allocated cache-aligned memory with optional dynamic memory wrapper classes and contiguous memory data structures for **BLAZING** fast performance with a minimal RAM footprint.
 Crabs has the unique property that it works identically on 8/16, 32, and 64-bit systems.

 #### Firmware Toolkit